 Emergency Medical Technician

 Notice to Students: The clinical experience is required to successfully pass the course and become eligible to take the National Registry exam.
 There are additional health facility and ambulance requirements.
-Specifics on these requirements will be provided during the Mandatory EMT Orientation.
+Specifics on these requirements will be provided during the Mandatory EMT Orientation on March 19, 2025 from 10am-2pm in room G5.

 - Students should contact their healthcare provider to verify they have had the following immunizations: two doses of Measles, Mumps, Rubella (MMR) immunization or positive antibody titers; two doses of varicella vaccination (Chickenpox) OR positive antibody titer; documentation of Hepatitis B vaccination OR positive Hepatitis B surface antibody titer; screening for documented history of Tetanus, Diphtheria, and Pertussis (Tdap) vaccination; and results of a recent TB test within the last year.
 Students with a history of a positive PPD (Tuberculin skin test) or Quantiferon blood test in the past should have a chest X-ray report and/or documentation of any medical treatment for TB.
 COVID vaccination and booster(s).
 During flu season (September through March) it is recommended students receive an annual flu vaccination.
 More information will be provided during the EMT Mandatory Orientation Meeting.